I've created a tier ranking for each ArgoCD setting.

 Resource Tracking

-Although it would be nice to make this setting "unnecessary," realistically it should be classified as Tier 3, "occasionally useful."
+While I'd like to make this setting "unnecessary," realistically it should be classified as Tier 3, meaning it's "useful in certain situations."

 Aggregated ClusterRole